A kickass engineering resume will make you stand out from the competition, and it’s the first hurdle to clear to landing

 - Coordinated with utility over substation interconnection

 - Completed power flow, short circuit, and arc flash analysis

-To tag onto this, find ways to infuse your unique skills into your experience.
-A good way to do this is to include challenges you overcame in projects.
-For example, think of the replacement of a facility’s high voltage electrical switchgear.
-You’d write the following as a descriptor:
+Here’s a bonus tip: weave your unique skills into your experience.
+A great way to do this is by highlighting challenges you tackled in projects.
+For example, if you replaced a facility’s high voltage electrical switchgear, you could write:

 New switchgear cutover, limited to 24 hours to maintain facility operations.

-Important Note: add quantitative results to your resume.
-This includes cost optimizations, efficiency improvements, and profits.
-These metrics are easy for readers to consume and evaluate.
+Important Note: Boost your resume with quantitative results like cost savings, efficiency gains, and profits.
+These numbers speak volumes and are easy for readers to digest and assess.

 #3 Guide your readers with your project descriptions